 (d) If a situation arises that might result in personal profit to a volunteer or member of staff, or give the appearance of such personal profit, from the Association’s activities, the volunteer or member of staff shall call the situation to the attention of the appropriate Department Head or the Executive Director for advice and guidance.

 (a) The Association’s stationery may not be used in correspondence or for soliciting on behalf of a political candidate or party.

 (b) It is the policy of the Association not to make political contributions.
 This policy, however, is not intended to discourage any individual from making political contributions from his or her own funds.

 4. Professional Conduct

 (a) No one shall either directly or indirectly, acting either under his or her assigned direct responsibilities or under the authority of any volunteer, issue any written or oral communications or express any opinion which in any way disparages any equipment, system or service related to information processing.
-In connection with the foregoing, the following provisions of Bylaw 17, ACM Code of Ethics and Professional Conduct, are applicable to staff, regardless of whether the staff member is an ACM member, and to volunteers acting in any official position on behalf of the Association:

 5. Any public statements except as may be specifically authorized in the approved charter of an ACM board or Committee by any volunteer or staff of ACM holding an appointed or elective position in ACM which in any way is to represent an official position of the Association other than those approved for publication in CACM, must be approved by the Executive Committee and/or the Council of the ACM as deemed appropriate by the President of ACM.